-Items you can change: Transmit Interval Enter the transmission rate in milliseconds.
-The default is 1000 giving one transmission per second.
+Transmit Interval Enter the transmission rate in milliseconds.
+The default is 1000 giving one transmission per second..
 You may want to slow this down to achieve longer battery life.

 Sample Time This is the length of time in milliseconds that the input is sampled before the value is transmitted.
 This should remain at 5 milliseconds.

 Low Power Mode This should be set to Yes.

 Battery Type This is not a parameter of the module but information used by the battery life guide.
 You can choose from some preset batteries or choose custom to allow you to select your own battery capacity.
 See below.
-This will also offer to change the Battery Low Level if the level suitable for the chosen battery is not guide.
+This will also offer to change the Battery Low Level if the level suitable for the chosen battery is not the level guide.
 This is the capacity of the battery in amp hours and has a profound effect on battery life calculations.
-This capacity needs to be calculated from battery manufacturer's data sheets to take into account that you can only use batteries down to 2.1 volts so in the case of twin AA cells this would be 1.05
+This capacity needs to be calculated from battery manufacturer's data sheets to take into account that you can only use batteries down to 2.1 volts so in the case of twin AA cells this would be 1.05 volts.
+Generally the usable capacity will not be as high as that advertised by the battery manufacturer.
+Temperature and internal resistance of the battery are not

-This is not a parameter of the module but information used by the battery life
+Usable Capacity This is not a parameter of the module but information used by the battery life